MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### View the change history for site entries

+To view the change history for site entries:

-1. Select the site entry that you want to see the change history for, and then select **View comments**.
+- Select the site entry that you want to see the change history for, and then select **View comments**.

 ### Delete a site from the site list